Please note that to date, there are no diet modifications or supplements that can protect you from developing COVID-19.

 Lowering your sugar intake can help you to lose weight and decrease inflammation in your body.
 By losing weight and lowering inflammation, you can reduce your risk of chronic health conditions.
 These include diseases like type 2 diabetes and heart disease.

 Obesity, type 2 diabetes, and heart disease can all weaken your immune system.
 This is why it is important to cut back on sugar and eat a healthy diet if you want to know how to naturally boost immune system factors.

 Try to keep your daily sugar intake to less than 5% of your daily calories.
 For example, if you are eating 2000 calories per day, you should have about two tablespoons of sugar per day total.

 4) Healthy fats

 Healthy fats can help to decrease inflammation in the body.
-This can boost your body’s immune response to pathogens.
+This can boost your body’s immune system response to pathogens.
 Even though some degree of inflammation is part of a healthy response to stress or injury, chronic inflammation is not.
 In fact, chronic inflammation can suppress your immune system.

 Olive oil has been linked to a lower risk of chronic diseases such as heart disease and type 2 diabetes.
 The anti-inflammatory properties of olive oil might even help your body to fight off bacteria and viruses.